 There are two train stations in Lyon.
 The first, Lyon Perrache, is located in the peninsular part of Lyon, between the two rivers.
 This area is known as Presq’île.
 The second station, Lyon Part Dieux, is located in the eastern part of the city.

 You can also opt to drive into Lyon.
 From Paris to Lyon, the drive will take about four or five hours.
 However, we found driving in Lyon to be incredibly stressful.
 The streets, especially in Vieux Lyon, are not set up in a grid, and many of them are one way streets.
-Most map apps (and other GPS tools) can be slow to update when you’re driving among these old building with their thick concrete and marble walls.
-And if you miss a turn, it may take you twenty minutes just to get back on track!
+If you miss a turn, it may take you twenty minutes just to get back on track!
 Consider yourself warned.

 Our picks for things to do in Lyon